-One of the items which everybody should own is a bug out bag, who knows when the next recession will come, and it is better to have a bug out bag than to find yourself in an SHTF situation without one Click here to check it out on Amazon.com
+One of the items which everybody should own is a bug out bag, who knows when the next recession will come, it is better to have a bug out bag than to find yourself in an SHTF situation without one Click here to check it out on Amazon.com

 Approx 1000 years ago when the Roman empire was starting to fall apart they had to withdraw their armies from the British islands.
 As the British islands have been subjugated for several centuries they got accustomed to the Roman way of life which included currency.
-Imagine what their shock was when one day the Roman army packed up and left, all the people which had money found their coins to be worthless and many buried their money in hopes that the Roman empire will come back but they never did.
+Imagine what their shock was when one day the Roman army packed up and left, all the people who had money found their coins to be worthless and many buried their money in hopes that the Roman empire will come back but they never did.

 The people living in the British islands found themselves in an economic recession, and it took them a long time until they were able to use coins again.
-What I am trying to tell you that even if things look good today, that doesn’t mean that we are safe from an economic recession, far from it.
+What I am trying to tell you is that even if things look good today, that doesn’t mean that we are safe from an economic recession, far from it.
 Today we live in a world with a global economy, which for you and me simply means that a country could topple the entire global economy, and most people will only notice it when the recession is already at the door.

 The below list of items is for people with a limited amount of money because let’s face it, it is a tough economy and most of us don’t have money to throw out the window.
-The prepper should put money in items that are going to benefit him directly.
+The prepper should put money into items that are going to benefit him directly.
 I don’t believe in investing in some invisible number on the stock market that overnight can simply vanish if there is a disaster or other emergency situation.
-Invest into tangible items that you can pack up, carry with you, and trade for other items you might need.
+Invest in tangible items that you can pack up, carry with you, and trade for other items you might need.